MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordUrls.md

 [!INCLUDE[custom-parameters](../includes/custom-parameters.md)]

-This method replaces the keyword's existing custom parameters.
+This method replaces all custom parameters already specified in the keyword.

-To clear the keyword's custom parameters, pass an empty object (for example, `setCustomParamters({})`).
+To clear the custom parameters from the keyword, pass an empty object (for example, `setCustomParameters({})`).
+If you clear the keywords's custom parameters, the keyword inherits the URLs from its parent ad group (if the ad group specifies URLs).
+To completely clear custom parameters, you must clear them at all levels in the hierarchy.

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-customParameters|Object|A map of custom parameters to use in the keyword.
-For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the name of the custom parameter and value is the parameter's value.
+customParameters|Object|A map of custom parameters to use in the keyword.<br /><br />For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the name of the custom parameter and value is the parameter's value.

 ### Returns
 |Type|Description|